-[They speak of napkins, speak of rings, Speak of gloves and kissing strings, And name a thousand bonny things, And ca' them signs he lo'es me.
-But I'd prefer a smack of Rob, Sporting on the velvet fog, To gifts as lang's a plaiden wab, But little kens she what has been Me and my honest Rob between, And in his wooing, O so keen Kind Robin is that lo'es me.
-Then fly ye lazy hours away, And hasten on the happy day, When, "Join your hands," Mess John shall say, Because I ken he lo'es me.]
+[They speak of napkins, speak of rings, Speak of gloves and kissing strings, And name a thousand bonny things, And ca' them signs he lo'es mc.
+But I'd prefer a smack of Rob, Sporting on the velvet fog, To gifts as lang's a plaiden wab, Because I ken he lo'es mc.]

+He's tall and soney, frank and free; Lo'ed by a', and dear to me; Wi' him I'd live, wi' him I'd dee, Because my Robin lo'es me!
+My sister Mary, said to me, Our courtship but a joke wad be, And I, or lang, be made to see, That Robin did na lo'e me.
+But little kens she what has been

+Me and my honest Rob between,

+And in his wooing, O so keen

+Kind Robin is that lo'es me.

+Then fly ye lazy hours away,

+And lasten on the happy day,

+When, "Join your hands," Mess John shall say,

 And mak' him mine that lo'es me.

-He's tall and soncy, frank and free, Lo'ed by a', and dear to me; Wi' him I'd live, wi' him I'd dee, Because my Robin lo'es me!
-My sister Mary, said to me, Our courtship, but a joke wad be, And 1, or lang, be made to see, That Robin did na lo'e me.
-[Till then let every chance unite, To weigh our love, and fix delight, And I'll look down on such wi' spite.
-Wha doubt that Robin lo'es me.
+[Till then let every chance unite, To weigh our love, and fix delight, And I'll look down on such wi' spite, Wha doubt that Robin lo'es me.

+O hey, Robin, quo' she,

+O hey, Robin, quo' she,

 O hey, Robin, quo' she, Kind Robin lo'es me.]

-"KIND ROBIN LO'ES ME."
+"Kind Robin lo'es me."
 The words of this song, beginning "Robin is my only joe," were printed in David Herd's Ancient and Modern Songs, 1776.
 The tune bears marks of antiquity.
 Its composer is unknown.
 See Museum Illustrations, vol. v. p.
 421. The last four lines seem to be a fragment of an older song to the same air.
 They will not sing to the modern version of the air, and therefore it has been thought that the genuine old air also was lost.
 But we have met with an old version of the air, which proves that the only difference between it and the modern one consisted in the occasional dividing of one note into two, in order to suit the greater number of syllables in each line of the modern song.
 If the first, third, and fifth bars (measures) are each made to consist of two minims, and the first two crotchets of the seventh bar be changed into one minim, the air will then be found to suit the last four lines of the song.
-This version of the air was discovered in the Macfarlane MS., a Collection made for the Laird of Macfarlane about 1740-43, and now in the possession of the Society of Antiquaries of Scotland.
+This version of the air was discovered in the Macfarlane MS., a Collection made for the Laird of Macfarlane about 1740-43, and now in the possession of the Society of Antiquaries of Sectland.
 It consisted of three folio volumes, the first of which has unfortunately been lost, and the second mutilated by the date upon it being torn away.